 Three capital projects will transform Saint Paul’s riverfront into centers of river-oriented activity that provide diverse, authentic landscapes and experiences.

-A dynamic urban landscape where historically incompatible uses can comfortably coexist and:
+East of downtown Saint Paul, the 1,000-acre East Side River District is a dynamic urban landscape where historically incompatible uses can comfortably coexist and:

 - Reveal the complex systems and stories of the area